-- Step 5: Prepare Your Payment: To file your case, you must submit with the case the filing fee payment of \$40.00, which you may pay by check or credit card.
+Step 5: Prepare Your Payment: To file your case, you must submit with the case the filing fee payment of \$60.00, which you may pay by check or credit card.
 The type of method that you will use will depend on how you choose to file your case.
-See Step 6. - Step 6: File Your Case: Once you have assembled all of the information above, you are ready to file your case with the AAA.
+See Step 6.

+Step 6: File Your Case: Once you have assembled all of the information above, you are ready to file your case with the AAA.
 You may file your case by sending your documents by mail or by submitting them online.
+We recommend filing online to expedite the processing of your case.